-bottom of the page.
 I understand that the Couple and Family Therapy Program is committed to social justice and to its mission to increase awareness, knowledge and skills in multicultural and diversity competency.
-I understand that throughout my program I am expected to examine my cultural identity, and own biases and privilege I understand that I am expected to participate in personal therapy to improve my awareness of my own issues that may affect my ability to become an effective therapist.
+I understand that throughout my program I am expected to examine my cultural identity, and own biases and privilege.

+I understand that I am expected to participate in personal therapy to improve my awareness of my own issues that may affect my ability to become an effective therapist.
 I understand I am entitled to counseling/therapy services under the same conditions as other University of Colorado Denver students receive on campus.
-This therapy is available to me at Regis University Counseling and Family Therapy Center at no cost I understand that I am expected to be involved in experiential activities that will require personal reflection I understand that I may be asked to disclose personal information about myself in the course of my training for the benefit of my own learning and that of my peers.
-I understand that I have the right to determine the content of my self-disclosures I understand that I will be receiving feedback and evaluation from faculty regarding my academic performance as well as my ethical and professional behavior.
+This therapy is available to me at Regis University Counseling and Family Therapy Center at no cost.

+I understand that I am expected to be involved in experiential activities that will require personal reflection.

+I understand that I may be asked to disclose personal information about myself in the course of my training for the benefit of my own learning and that of my peers.
+I understand that I have the right to determine the content of my self-disclosures.

+I understand that I will be receiving feedback and evaluation from faculty regarding my academic performance as well as my ethical and professional behavior.
 If I have concerns, questions about feedback, evaluation, or grades I agree to first discuss the issue with my instructor or the person providing the feedback.
 I also understand I may speak with the program director or Dean of the SEHD (if the problem is with the program director) for assistance in resolving difficulties I may be having with faculty members and or staff.
-I can also access the University's Ombuds person for assistance if I do not feel comfortable with the aforementioned option I understand that I must demonstrate competency in therapy skills and earn at least a B- in all "skills" classes in order to move forward in the Couple and Family Therapy Program concerns about my academic, professional, or ethical performance I will be notified by my faculty mentor and will participate in a remediation plan I understand that there are limits to confidentiality such that faculty must ensure professional and ethical standards are maintained.
-I understand confidentiality may be breached when faculty members believe I have engaged in unethical or unprofessional behavior or when it seems likely I may inflict harm on myself or others I understand that I am responsible for finding my own internship site among those approved by the Couple and Family Therapy Program faculty.
-I understand a paid internship is not guaranteed and is unlikely I understand that if I wish to take more than 3 classes per semester, I must obtain permission from the full faculty, and that there is a process outlined in the Student Handbook I understand that I must apply to Practicum and Internship, with deadlines outlined in the Student Handbook.
-I also understand that due to space limitations, I may not be guaranteed a Practicum placement during the semester of my choosing I understand that the School of Education & Human Development has a Student Appeals Committee to which I can file a grievance if I believe a grade does not reflect my actual academic performance and I have not been able to come to a satisfactory solution with my instructor I understand that my course plan does not guarantee that I will be in a given class in a given semester.
-Factors such as low enrollments, instructor availability, etc. may cause a class to be cancelled, or I may be waitlisted and not granted access to a particular class I have read the above informed consent and understand its contents.
-Print Name: Date: Signature: Date:
+I can also access the University's Ombuds person for assistance if I do not feel comfortable with the aforementioned option.

+I understand that I must demonstrate competency in therapy skills and earn at least a B- in all "skills" classes in order to move forward in the Couple and Family Therapy Program.

 I understand that the Couple and Family Therapy Program has a monitoring process in which my professional characteristics will be evaluated on a regular basis.
-I understand if there are
+I understand if there are concerns about my academic, professional, or ethical performance I will be notified by my faculty mentor and will participate in a remediation plan.